+You know how to make gift baskets with help from this definitive article.
 The bottom line for the coming year is that you cannot continue to do business with gift baskets the same way you’ve always done.
 There’s a lot riding on your ability to satisfy customers, and that translates into earning top revenue.

 If you don’t know what I’m talking about, check out these nine changes happening worldwide.
 Then, decide if you will be in business because you’re ahead of the curve or working for someone else because you ignored the signs.

 1. Local demographics are changing